Meet the Team

 Finally, what do you enjoy doing when you’re not busy marketing or writing books?

 I enjoy sushi and sometimes BBQing while listening to a lot of podcasts about writing and business.
-One of our authors got me interested in Grant Cardone—he’s entertaining—and that led me down a rabbit hole of discovering more great entrepreneurs and interviews.
+One of our authors got me interested in a few business podcasts, which led me down a rabbit hole of discovering more great entrepreneurs and interviews.

 You may also like